Zwickau: Automotive industry

 In 1904 the Horch automobile plant was founded, followed by the Audi factory in 1909.
 In 1932 both brands were incorporated into Auto Union but retained their independent trademarks.
-The Auto Union racing cars, developed by Ferdinand Porsche and Robert Eberan von Eberhorst, driven by Bernd Rosemeyer, Hans Stuck, Tazio Nuvolari, Ernst von Delius, became well known all over the world.
+Auto Union racing cars, developed by Ferdinand Porsche and Robert Eberan von Eberhorst, driven by Bernd Rosemeyer, Hans Stuck, Tazio Nuvolari, Ernst von Delius, became well known nationally and internationally.
 During World War II, the Nazi government operated a satellite camp of the Flossenbürg concentration camp in Zwickau which was sited near the Horch Auto Union plant.
 The Nazi administration built a hard labour prison camp at Osterstein Castle.
 Both camps were liberated by the US Army in 1945.
 On 1 August 1945 military administration was handed over to the Soviet Army.
 The Auto Union factories of Horch and Audi were dismantled by the Soviets; Auto Union relocated to Ingolstadt, Bavaria, evolving into the present day Audi company.
 In 1948 all large companies were seized by the East German government.

 With the founding of the German Democratic Republic in 1949 in East Germany, post-war reconstruction began.
 In 1958 the Horch and Audi factories were merged into the Sachsenring plant.
 At the Sachsenring automotive plant the compact Trabant cars were manufactured.
 These small cars had a two-cylinder, two-stroke engine.
 The car was the first vehicle in the world to be industrially manufactured with a plastic car body.
+The production of the Trabant was discontinued after German reunification, but Volkswagen built a new factory in the nearby Mosel area to the north of the city and Sachsenring is now a supplier for the automobile industry.
 The former VEB Sachsenring manufacturing site was acquired by Volkswagen in 1990 and has since been redeveloped as an engine and transmission manufacturing facility.
+Nowadays the headquarters of Volkswagen-Saxony Ltd. (a VW subsidiary) is in the northern part of Zwickau.

-Audi-AG together with the city of Zwickau operates the August Horch Museum in the former Audi works.
+Audi together with the city of Zwickau operates the August Horch Museum in the former Audi works.
+In 2021, production of the Audi Q4 e-tron began at the Zwickau-Mosel plant, marking the return of the manufacture of Audi badged cars in Zwickau for the first time in over 80 years.